 Number Plate Game

-This can be played as a maths game where each person gets a chance to add the digits of the number plates for a certain period of time and the winner is the person with the highest number after a pre-determined time.
+Each person gets a turn to add the digits of the number plates for a certain period of time.
+The winner is the person with the highest number after a predetermined time.

 One person thinks of a word and the next person has to give a word that is associated with it in some way.
 It gets tricky because repetition is not allowed.